-\ = Shake every three months to prevent clumping.
+= Shake every three months to prevent clumping.
 Also include this in the monthly maintenance lists.

+3.2.
 Maintenance extinguishers

-During the year, fire extinguisher should be checked for pressure loss, sealing, damage and of course for actual presence.
+During the year, fire extinguisher should be checked for presence, pressure loss, sealing and damage.
 Powder extinguishers should be shaken every three months to prevent clumping.
 Also include this in the monthly maintenance lists.
+Even a fixed extinguishing gas system must be checked regularly for pressure loss and for pressure increase.